HadoukenIO/js-adapter/tutorials/Application.EventEmitter.md

 ```

 #### view-destroyed
-Generated when a child BrowserView is destroyed.
+Generated when a BrowserView is destroyed.
 ```js
 //This response has the following shape:
 {